ibm-js/dtreemap/docs/index.md

 <a name="instantiation"></a>
 ## Element Instantiation

-See `delite/Widget`for details for full details on how instantiation lifecycle is working.
+See [`delite/Widget`](/delite/docs/Widget) for full details on how instantiation lifecycle is working.

 ### Declarative Instantiation